Tensta

 In the center of Tensta, there is a small grocery market.
 The art gallery Tensta Konsthall is also situated close to the centre and has gained a name in Sweden and abroad.

 The government has decided to award to 200 million kronor ($30 million) in performance based subsidies to boost fifteen of Sweden’s suburbs grappling with social exclusion.
 Tensta is one of the suburbs that have chosen to receive this cash injection.

 The districts will receive the cash injection at the end of 2013 at the earliest, after the results from the past year have been evaluated.
 The subsidy - which is performance based - will be awarded for three criteria: how the areas deal with education, employment, and social benefits.

 In the 2011-13 period, about 53% of the population originated outside the EU and the Nordic countries.
+49.3% were foreign born in 1990, 55.4% in 1994.
+In 1997, 79.6% had a foreign background, up to 85.9% in 2008, and 90.2% in 2024.

 In its December 2015 report, Police in Sweden placed the district in the most severe category of urban areas with high crime rates.

 History

 When the farm of Stora Tensta was demolished in the 1960s, it had probably stood on the same site for more than a thousand years.

 Tensta is situated on the Järva field, which was used as a military training ground from 1907.
 The area was closed to the public.
 Several farms continued growing crops and raising livestock throughout the time the army exercised here, but the farmers were not allowed to cultivate virgin soil or erect new building.

 In 1962 the government decided that almost the whole training ground should be made available for civil buildings.
 The aim was to build enough homes to eliminate the housing shortage.
 People living in cramped city flats without modern conveniences, and all the people moving to Stockholm, would acquire spacious and comfortable homes.

 The construction of Tensta went very fast.
 The general plan was approved in 1965.
 People began to move in two years later, and Tensta Centre was opened in 1970.
 The first inhabitants, mostly families with young children, lived for many years as pioneers on a building site with provisional bus lines, temporary food stores in huts, unfinished paths, and inadequate social service.
-The Metro (also known as Tunnelbana) came to Tensta in 1975.
+The metro (also known as the tunnelbana) came to Tensta in 1975.
 The lime-lined avenue of Tenstagången leads straight through the district.